rogino/COSCNotes/DATA301/DATA301 Exam Notes.md

 Blocks: each task given vertical slice of height $n$. $2n$ items need to be communicated at each boundary.

-Cyclic: each task given $m$ vertical slices of size $n$; $2mn$ items communicated per task.
+Cyclic: each task given $m$ vertical slices of size $n$, $2mn$ items communicated per task.
 Benefit is that only one cycle worth of information has to be in memory at a time, allowing check-pointing.
 Also allows load-balancing as some areas may require less computation - the slicing is likely to split this expensive area across multiple tasks.

 Partitioning can also be done in multiple dimensions (e.g. sliced vertically and horizontally).